-In addition, ClassNK released ClassNK ZETA (Zero Emission Transition Accelerator) in 2022 to efficiently manage GHG emissions from ships and CII ratings.
+ClassNK released ClassNK ZETA (Zero Emission Transition Accelerator) in 2022 to efficiently manage GHG emissions from ships.

-ClassNK ZETA, linked to the ClassNK MRV Portal storing various data provided by ships, is equipped with the functions to enable the constant monitoring of CO2 emissions and CII ratings for individual ships as well as for the entire fleet, and to simulate how CO2 emissions and CII ratings are changed with slow steaming, etc. Currently, ClassNK ZETA is serving more than 5,000 ships.
+ClassNK ZETA, linked to the ClassNK MRV Portal storing various data provided by ships, is equipped with the functions to enable the constant monitoring of CO2 emissions and CII ratings for individual ships as well as for the entire fleet, and to simulate

-In relation to the introduction of the FuelEU Maritime regulation from 2025, ClassNK ZETA deployed FuelEU Maritime function that calculates the GHG intensity and compliance balance, etc., required under FuelEU Maritime for effective management of banking, borrowing and pooling.
+In relation to the introduction of the FuelEU Maritime regulation from 2025, ClassNK ZETA will in a future add the ability to calculate the GHG intensity required for FuelEU Maritime compliance and to manage fleet-wide compliance with the regulation.
 Please utilize ClassNK ZETA for the compliance with the EU-ETS for shipping.